Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-03.md

 I am going to copy my `FXamRx` project, but I won't rename anything.

 ## MyReactiveViewModel
 Most the work will be done in `MyReactiveViewModel.fs`.
-Once that is done, the binding will be done in
+Once that is done, the binding will be done in the view.

+### Counter

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2NDIxMjc2OSwyODEyMzQ0MzldfQ==
+eyJoaXN0b3J5IjpbNDg0NzQ1NDIwLDI4MTIzNDQzOV19
 -->